drteeth/attend-elixir-talk/slides.md

 ???

 We've seen enough of the basic now that we can continue this way for a long while.

-All of these features follow this basic pattern more or less.
-We can continue to add projections and handlers as we've seen.
+We can continue to add Commands, Aggregates, projections and handlers as we've seen.
-There's a problem though.
+This works because up until now each aggregate has had enough state on it's own to handle the incoming commands.

+Each Aggregate is it's own happy litle island.

+What happens when we need to get a message between them?

 We can see it when we go to request attendance for a team's players to a game.